Dantarshi/DJI--Trading-Strategies-/README.md

 ![png](SMA20_50_200.png)

-After comparing these strategies, the most profitable one will be fitting strategy even though it still needs to be worked on but it clearly shows us the wat forward when it comes to trading.
+After comparing these strategies, the most profitable one will be fitting strategy even though it still needs to be worked on but it clearly shows us the way forward when it comes to trading strategies.